 According to Accenture, successful Digital Transformation requires the Supply Chain to become more flexible in order to thrive in an environment of shorter lead times with higher frequency and uncertainty of customer demand.
 Business leaders need to improve their business processes to make their operation processes less cumbersome, thereby becoming less vulnerable to internal technological changes as well as potential risks of discontinuities from the Supply Chain.

-Companies will also need a micro-level visibility across the Supply Chain.
-Technological advances such as the Internet of Things will empower companies and their partners to monitor their logistics activities in real time.
+Companies will also need micro-level visibility across the Supply Chain.
+Technological advances such as the Internet of Things will empower companies and their partners to monitor their logistics activities in real-time.
 This will allow firms to respond better to rapid changes in consumer needs, help carriers and distributors significantly improve their logistics efficiency and enable retailers to manage their inventories more effectively.

 Finally, businesses also need a platform that can connect with others conveniently and undertake multiple functions to facilitate their Supply Chain management.